Pokemon Sugar Cookies Recipe

 All decorated!

-I carefully transferred the cookies to drying racks and placed them in an area where the kids couldn’t get to them.
+I carefully transferred the cookies to cooling racks and placed them in an area where the kids couldn’t get to them.

 Pokemon Sugar Cookies